COVID-19 Vaccine FAQs for Cancer Center Patients

 I have cancer.
-Can I get the COVID-19 vaccine when it becomes available to me?
+Can I get a COVID-19 vaccine?

 Yes.
 The CDC has stated that people with cancer may receive the COVID-19 vaccines, as long as they have had no issues with getting vaccines in the past.

 Should I get vaccinated if I am actively receiving cancer treatment or should I wait until my treatment course is done?